juandsc/flask-curse/README.md

-# Flask curse \n from codigofacilito
+# Flask curse
+from codigofacilito